Hua–Yi distinction: Qing dynasty

 During the Qing, the Qing destroyed writings that criticised the Liao, Jin and Yuan using the Hua–Yi distinction.

 Sun Yat-sen also used the Hua–Yi distinction to justify the overthrow of the Qing dynasty.

 However, the Qing adopted Confucian philosophy and Han Chinese institutions to show that the Manchu rulers had received the Mandate of Heaven, while at the same time trying to retain their own indigenous culture.
 Due to the Manchus' adoption of Han Chinese culture, most Han Chinese (though not all) accepted the Manchus as the legitimate rulers.

 Republic of China

-Historian Frank Dikötter says the Chinese "idea of 'race' (zhong [種], "seed", "species", "race") started to dominate the intellectual scene" in the late 19th-century Qing dynasty and completed the "transition from cultural exclusiveness to racial exclusiveness in modern China" in the 1920s.
+Historian Frank Dikötter says the Chinese "idea of 'race' started to dominate the intellectual scene" in the late 19th-century Qing dynasty and completed the "transition from cultural exclusiveness to racial exclusiveness in modern China" in the 1920s.
+Xiang Shuchen says that Dikötter's research lacks the most basic scholarly standards yet continues to be cited as authoritative, which reveals a profound flaw in the Western academia's attitude toward the study of China and racism.

 Following the overthrow of the Qing, Sun Yat-sen allegedly went to the grave of Zhu Yuanzhang and told him that the Huaxia had been restored and the barbarians overthrown.
 However, after the Republic of China revolution, Sun also advocated that all ethnic groups in China were part of the Chinese family.

 People's Republic of China

 The PRC did not abide by the concept of the Hua-Yi distinction and recognised the Liao, Jin, Yuan, and Qing as legitimate dynasties.
-Initially, the Communist Party condemned all Chinese dynasties as "feudal."
+Initially, the Communist Party condemned all Chinese dynasties as "feudal".